ucberkeley-ee290c/fa22/labs/lab2-tsi-flow/readme.md

 ## 2. Loading Program over TSI

 As we're still figuring out how to have 20+ people accessing only two OsciBear on one lab bench with one power supply & clock generator, we'll simply explain how our setup works for now & plan to expand this access down the road.
+The following labs are experimental procedures of remotely debugging OsciBear.

 ### 2.1 TSI Packets on Osci
 Please complete the following table using TSI code snippet from [OsciBear's verilog top](https://github.com/ucberkeley-ee290c/fa22/blob/main/oscibear/sp21/chipyard.TestHarness.EE290CBLEConfig.top.v), and save it for your future reference.
 Signal are ordered exactly how TSI serializes/deserializes, do not try to change the ordering.